Place of Angels: Plot

 At a microbiological laboratory near Manchester, England, Dr Denton and his assistant, Judy Chapman, activate a culture of K14, a synthetic virus.
-Later, as Chapman is driving home in her car, Captain Black (voiced by Donald Gray) sets a trap for her by blocking the road with a fuel tanker.
-Chapman crashes into the tanker and is killed instantly, whereupon she is reconstructed by the Mysterons (voiced by Donald Gray) to carry out their threat to destroy the "Place of the Angels".
+Later, as Chapman is driving home in her car, Captain Black sets a trap for her by blocking the road with a fuel tanker.
+Chapman crashes into the tanker and is killed instantly, whereupon she is reconstructed by the Mysterons to carry out their threat to destroy the "Place of the Angels".
 Returning to the laboratory, the Mysteron agent strangles a security guard with a pair of mechanical arms and steals the vial containing the K14.
 She then boards an airliner bound for New York.

-Denton contacts Spectrum Cloudbase to request assistance and Colonel White (voiced by Donald Gray) dispatches Captains Scarlet and Blue (voiced by Francis Matthews and Ed Bishop) to the laboratory.
+Denton contacts Spectrum Cloudbase to request assistance and Colonel White dispatches Captains Scarlet and Blue to the laboratory.
 On arrival, Scarlet and Blue learn that K14 is the most lethal virus ever developed and that were the vial to be opened, its contents would kill up to ten million people.

 When Chapman is sighted at New York International Airport, Scarlet and Blue fly to the United States and chase the reconstruction along the Interstate Highway in a Spectrum Pursuit Vehicle.
 Acting on the telepathically-relayed instructions of Black, Chapman abandons her car, leaving behind what appears to be the K14 vial with its seal broken.
 A decontamination operation is conducted and Scarlet and Blue are placed in quarantine.
 However, when the samples from the car test negative for K14, it becomes evident that Chapman has tricked Spectrum and still has the virus.

 Hours pass and Chapman is spotted in numerous locations across North America, including Los Angeles.
 From the city's name, which is Spanish for "The Angels", Scarlet deduces that the Mysteron threat is against LA.

 Flying a Spectrum Passenger Jet, Scarlet and Blue pursue Chapman as she drives along the Colorado River.
 White informs the officers that the reconstruction is heading for the Boulder Dam, presumably to release the K14 into the Los Angeles reservoir and contaminate the city's water supply.
 Scarlet ejects and lands on the dam.
 Despite taking a bullet from the armed Chapman, he returns fire and the reconstruction loses her footing, falling over the side of the dam to her death.
 Scarlet manages to retrieve the dropped vial from a ledge before it is lost in the reservoir.
 A frantic White radios Scarlet, who replies that the "Place of Angels" is safe.